Does this look like a candidate for a banned book cover to you?

 Except, that my book cover was previously approved and ran quite happily!

-So, I had to set up the ad all over again, and get approved, again.
+So, I had to set up the ad all over again and get it approved, again.
 And this was the reply, to the exact same ad that had been previously approved three weeks earlier.

 So, if you are planning to use KDP pay per click ads, be prepared for some ups and downs, surprises and inconsistencies.